Dockum Group

 The Dockum is a Late Triassic (approximately late Carnian through Rhaetian, or 223–200 Ma) geologic group found primarily on the Llano Estacado of western Texas and eastern New Mexico with minor exposures in southwestern Kansas, eastern Colorado, and Oklahoma panhandle.
 The Dockum reaches a maximum thickness of slightly over 650 m but is usually much thinner.
 The Dockum rests on an unconformity over the Anisian (242–234 Ma) aged Anton Chico Formation.

 The Dockum and Chinle Formation were deposited roughly at the same time and share many of the same vertebrates and plant fossils.
-They appear to have very similar paleoenviroments.
+They appear to have very similar paleoenvironments.
 The two units are approximately separated by the Rio Grande in central New Mexico.
 This has led to controversy over the stratigraphic nomenclature for the Chinle and Dockum.

 History of investigation

 There is no designated type locality for this formation.
 The Dockum was named by William Fletcher Cummins for a good exposure in vicinity of town of Dockum in Dickens County, Texas, in 1890.
 Lucas included the Dockum Group within the Chinle when he raised the Chinle to group status, but this has not been widely accepted.
 Dockum was named before the Chinle, and if Lucas is correct, his "Chinle Group" should be named the Dockum Group due to stratigraphic nomenclature rules.